-People with bulimia nervosa consume large amounts of food and then rid their bodies of the excess calories by vomiting, abusing laxatives or diuretics, enemas, or exercising obsessively.
+Purging bulimics purge by vomiting; abusing laxatives or diuretics, or enemas.
+Non-purging bulimics purge by exercising obsessively, fasting, or strictly dieting.
 Some use a combination of all of these forms of purging.

-When this activity occurs on average at least twice a week for three months, and is also accompanied by excessive concern about body shape and weight, concern about bulimia nervosa is warranted.
-Dieting heavily between episodes of bingeing and purging is common.
-Eventually half of those with anorexia will develop bulimia.
+When this activity occurs on average at least twice a week for three months, and is also accompanied by excessive concern about body shape and weight, bulimia may have developed.
+Dieting heavily between episodes of binging and purging is common.
+Eventually half of those with anorexia develop bulimia.

-Many individuals with bulimia, ashamed of their strange habits, do not seek help until they reach their 30s or 40s.
-By this time, their eating behavior is deeply ingrained and more difficult to change.
+Many individuals with bulimia, ashamed of their disorder, do not seek help until they reach their 30s or 40s.
+By this time, their eating behavior tends to be deeply ingrained and more difficult to change.

-If you have friends who might have an eating disorder, please encourage them to seek help -- you may save a life!
+If you have friends who might have an eating disorder, please encourage them to seek help – you will save a life!

 Below are links PAMF accessed when researching this topic.
 PAMF, however, does not sponsor or endorse any of these sites, nor does PAMF guarantee the accuracy of the information contained on them.